chlea38/ada-website/_posts/2022-10-10-ethnicity.md

 ## Ethnic diversity over years

-In order to go further in our exploration we are going to compare how this ethnicity diversity evolves across years in our four group when taking into account the amout of produced movies.
-The large proportion of missing values, which is unevenly distributed among the groups, makes these plots less reliable.
+In order to go further in our exploration we are going to compare how this ethnicity diversity evolves across years in our four groups when taking into account the amount of produced movies.
+The large proportion of missing values, which is unevenly distributed among groups, makes these plots less reliable.

 <iframe src="plots/ethny_diversity_percentage_2_2.html" style="width: 100%; height: 700px; border: none;"></iframe>